Authentic Lessons for 21st Century Learning

 Mastering Interview and Resume Skills

-Will Markham, Kelsey Willems, Mitch Davis, Jacob Kniffen | Published: June 14th, 2024 by K20 Center
+Will Markham, Kelsey Willems, Mitch Davis, Jacob Kniffen | Published: July 14th, 2025 by K20 Center

 Summary

-Resumes and interview skills are critical not only to the job market but also PSI acceptance/scholarships, internships, and student organizations.
+Resumes and interview skills are critical not only to the job market but also to PSI acceptance/scholarships, internships, and student organizations.
 This collection is intended to prepare students to showcase their skills and background through resume building and interview practices.
 These resources can be used as a precursor to career exploration events or standalone activities to highlight student achievements.
 These resources can be facilitated individually or as a whole class activity.

 Resources